dimsmol/authen/README.md

 * Passwords hashing for storing them on server-side and validation against the hashes
 * Signing data with secret
+* Encrypting and decrypting data with secret
+* Creation of simple tokens - signed or both encrypted and signed
 * Creation of auth tokens, validating them, handle renewal, expiration and revocation

+If you are planning to use encryption, see "Notes on Encryption" to avoid possible pitfalls.

 Additional tools: